-Powered by local stores, JOKR joins the 15 min grocery race with a $170M Series A – TechCrunch
+Powered by local stores, JOKR joins the 15-min grocery race with a $170M Series A – TechCrunch

 “We are true believers in the fact that the world needs a new Amazon, a better one, a more sustainable one, one that appreciates local areas and products.”
-It’s quite one thing to claim you are out to replace Amazon (just as its founder goes into space), but Ralf Wenzel, Founder and CEO of JOKR, certainly believes his company might have a shot.
+It’s quite one thing to claim you are out to replace Amazon (just as its founder goes into space), but Ralf Wenzel, founder and CEO of JOKR, certainly believes his company might have a shot.
 And he’s raising plenty of money to aim at that goal.

 Today the fast-growing grocery and retail delivery platform has closed a whopping $170 million Series A funding round.
-The round comes three months after the company started operations in the U.S., Latin America, and Europe.
+The round comes three months after the company started operations in the U.S., Latin America and Europe.
 JOKR’s team consists of people who created both foodpanda and Delivery Hero, so from the outside at least, they have the chops to build a big business.

-The round was led by Led by GGV Capital, Balderton Capital, and Tiger Global Management.
-It was joined by Activant Capital, Greycroft, Fabrice Grinda’s FJ Labs, as well as Latin America’s tech-specialized VC firms Kaszek and Monashees, as did HV Capital, the first institutional investor.
+The round was led by led by GGV Capital, Balderton Capital and Tiger Global Management.
+It was joined by Activant Capital, Greycroft, Fabrice Grinda’s FJ Labs, as well as Latin America’s tech-specialized VC firms Kaszek and monashees, and HV Capital, the first institutional investor.

 Based out of New York, where it launched last month JOKR plans to roll out across cities in the U.S., Latin America and Europe.
-Right now it’s live in nine cities, across Latin American countries, Brazil, Mexico, Colombia, Peru, as well as Poland and Austria in Europe.
+Right now it’s live in nine cities across Latin American countries Brazil, Mexico, Colombia and Peru, as well as Poland and Austria in Europe.

 Wenzel said: “The investment we announced today will empower us to continue our expansion at an unprecedented rate as we continue to build JOKR into the premier platform for a new generation of online shopping, with instant delivery, a focus on local product offerings and more sustainable delivery and supply chains.
 We are proud to be able to partner with such a distinguished group of international tech investors to help us seize the enormous opportunity in front of us.”